 Columbus real estate is some of the most expensive in Minnesota, although Columbus house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Columbus isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Columbus are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbus is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Columbus who work in management occupations (10.88%), sales jobs (10.39%), and office and administrative support (8.25%).

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.